cloudflare/cloudflare-docs/content/analytics/account-and-zone-analytics/status-codes.md

 Status Codes metrics in the Cloudflare dashboard **Analytics** app provide customers with a deeper insight into the distribution of errors that are occurring on their website per data center.
 A data center facility is where Cloudflare runs its servers that make up our edge network ([current locations](https://www.cloudflare.com/network/)).

 HTTP status codes that appear in a response passing through our edge are displayed in analytics.
-These codes can be split into three groups: ‘edge network errors’, ‘origin errors’ and '52x errors'.
+These codes can be split into three groups: 'edge network errors', 'origin errors' and '52x errors'.

 Errors that originate from our edge servers -such as `502`, `503`, and `504` with 'Cloudflare'- are not reported as part of the error analytics.
 However, errors such as `52x`, can inform you about problems with your server.